RaphaelGN/steganography-_tool/README.md

 ### encoding

-Appa takes in an image and some text and injects the text into the image by modifying the individual pixels.
+stegano takes in an image and some text and injects the text into the image by modifying the individual pixels.

 A pixel looks like this: